HoverBaum/md_website/README.md

 deno run --allow-read --allow-write https://raw.githubusercontent.com/HoverBaum/md_website/master/index.ts
 ```

-## Questions and asnwers
+## Questions and answers

 #### Why the super explicit imports?

-Instead of following the obvious version from the docs (as of 0.51.0) and importing the stdLib dependencies from the masters `mod.t` we opt to import them from their files using an explicit version.
+Instead of following the obvious version from the docs (as of 0.51.0) and importing the stdLib dependencies from the masters `mod.ts` we opt to import them from their files using an explicit version.

 ```javascript
 // We use: